The State of Modern Backup

 When a solution comes along which is claiming to solve all these issues, and as a kicker comes with the weight of a known leader in the backup space (Veeam) it definitely gets my attention.
 Kasten K10 (by Veeam) is making big waves in Kubernetes circles and I thought I needed to get my hands on it!
 Plus it helps that they have a free version that we can try out!

 I will be testing the product on the Civo Kubernetes platform.
 If you've not yet set up an account on Civo, you can do that here and get $250 free credit!
 I'll wait.

-Setting up a cluster in Civo is beyond the scope of this article, there is an excellent article on how to do this here, but because it's so quick i'll include some commands!
+Setting up a cluster in Civo is beyond the scope of this article, there is an excellent doc on how to do this here, but because it's so quick i'll include some commands!

 Create new cluster

 This will create a new 1 node medium cluster, save the config and merge to my kubeconfig file, handy right!
 I have purposely only provisioned a single node, you can expand the number of nodes at a later date

 civo k3s create -s g3.k3s.medium -n 1 --wait --save --merge Creating a 3 node k3s cluster of g3.k3s.medium instances called ancient-deer... -

 Merged with main kubernetes config: /Users/keithhubner/.kube/config Access your cluster with: kubectl config use-context ancient-deer kubectl get node The cluster ancient-deer (c9c480bc-9b6e-4512-bb03-266df50db261) has been created in 2 min 24 sec